kide-vm/kide/lib/register/README.md

 This is the logic that uses the compiled virtual object space to produce code and an executable binary.

-There is a mechanism for an actual machine (derived class) to generate machine specific instructions (as the plain ones in this directory don't assemble to binary).
+There is a mechanism for an actual machine (derived class) to generate harware specific instructions (as the plain ones in this directory don't assemble to binary).
 Currently there is only the Arm module to actually do that.